Tranquility, Clamming, and Pilgrims

 November 1 – Coffeehouse at The Mews begins it’s 26th season again every Monday night through the off-season

 This is the place to be on Monday nights.
 Special live performers hosted by Peter Donnelly and Ron Robin and then a night of open-mic entertainers.
 Always great fun.

-The Pilgrims first landing in the Americas was actually right here in Provincetown Harbor in 1620 and it is here where they signed the Mayflower Compact before sailing off to Plymouth so what better place to celebrate Thanksgiving Weekend.
-The festivities start on Wednesday NOV 27 at the Pilgrim Monument at 5:00pm for refreshments, music and fun and then at 6:00pm the annual lighting ceremony which transforms the Pilgrim Monument into a giant Christmas Tree.
-A huge crowd of about 1,000 gather each year for this family-fun tradition.
-Then on Thanksgiving Day enjoy a delicious traditional Thanksgiving feast at one of the many Provincetown restaurants serving that day but be sure to make reservations in advance as they all fully book up.
+The Pilgrims first landing in the Americas over 400 years ago was actually right here in Provincetown Harbor in 1620 and it is here where they signed the Mayflower Compact before sailing off to Plymouth so what better place to celebrate Thanksgiving Weekend.
+On November 24 the town gathers at the Pilgrim Monument at 5:00pm for refreshments and music prior to the 6:00pm ceremonial holiday lighting of the Monument.
+On Thanksgiving Day enjoy a delicious traditional Thanksgiving feast at one of the many Provincetown restaurants serving that day but be sure to make reservations in advance as they all fully book up.
 Then over the weekend start your holiday shopping at our many various boutiques and find that special gift for those on your shopping list.
-The highlight on November 30 is the 14th Annual Lighting of the Provincetown Lobster Trap Tree at 5:30pm in Lopes Square.
+The highlight on November 27 is the 14th Annual Lighting of the Provincetown Lobster Trap Tree at 5:30pm in Lopes Square.
 Enjoy refreshments as a giant crane tops off the 112 lobster traps with a festive lighting crown.
 A very unique Ptown holiday tradition.